Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 Would you wear sun blocking clothing?
 Had you considered the idea?
 Did you even know about SPF clothing?

 Being of a “certain” age I grew up with some warnings about spending too much time in the sun.
-However, that information did little to change my behaviour.
+However, that information did little to change my behavior.
+After all, how much did Grandmother and Mom know about what was going on in the real world?
+Why would I take their advice?

-Mom and my Grandmother protected their skin some when out in the garden or at the clothesline.
-They knew the sun aged their skin, would make them look older than they were.
-The science of why came along later, but they knew because their mothers told them.
+The science of “why” came along later, but they knew because their mothers told them.
 I even had a “sunbonnet” when I was young.
-Mine was white, trimmed in blue check, with a basic shape much like this one.
+Mine was white, trimmed in blue check, with a basic shape much like the one in the image above.

 At least I don’t know it all yet.
 I will keep reading and working to bring you information to keep you and your family safe.

 I have been down many of those endless research places where you enter your information and get your category of risk assessment.

 Filled in information blanks and got many a standard risk analysis.

 I did get a lot of information through my email that tried to sell me so many programs and studies.
 So if you and I work together to find out how we can stay safe, it is a winning situation for both of us.

 Sometimes we even recognize what is happening before it is pointed out to us.
 There is just the problem of change.
 That is the hard part.